maikelbos0/VDT.Core.RecurringDates/src/VDT.Core.RecurringDates/README.md

   - The last days of the month that are valid (e.g. second last day of the month)
   - If no days are provided, the day of the month of the reference date will be used
   - The option to enable caching to speed up this relatively slow pattern at a cost of increased memory usage

+The filter builders also allow some configuration after adding them:

+- A date filter can be provided with addditional dates to filter
+- A date range filter can be provided with a new start and end date

 It's simple to chain calls to the above methods to set the limits and add multiple patterns for a single recurrence.